-The Company applies the general approach to provide for ECLs on trade receivables secured by letters of credit and all other financial instruments.
+The Company applies the general approach to provide for ECLs on all other financial instruments.
 Under the general approach, the loss allowance is measured at an amount equal to 12-month ECLs at initial recognition.

 At each reporting date, the Company assesses whether the credit risk of a financial instrument has increased significantly since initial recognition.
 When credit risk has increased significantly since initial recognition, loss allowance is measured at an amount equal to lifetime ECLs.